tibbotech/Tibbit_43-1/README.md

 ## Firmware Upgrades

 The microcontroller's firmware can be upgraded in the system without any external hardware.
 Firmware updates take place through the microcontroller's low-voltage programming (LVP) mode.
-The Tibbit's TX line acts as SCL, the RX line as SDA, and the –MCLR line puts the microcontroller into the LVP mode.
+The Tibbit's TX line acts as ICSPCLK, the RX line as ICSPDAT, and the –MCLR line puts the microcontroller into the LVP mode.

 For more information on LVP, please see [this resource](https://microchipdeveloper.com/8bit:lvp).

 ## Application Notes

 There is a wide range of analog output transmitters and sensors used in industrial automation, process control, and data acquisition (DAQ) systems.
-These devices — such as water level sensors and industrial-grade resistance temperature detectors (RTDs) — usually have analog output of 0V–5V or 0V–10V.
+These devices — such as water level sensors and industrial-grade resistance temperature detectors (RTDs) — usually have analog output of 0–5V or 0–10V.
 Some of these transmitters output a linear waveform of changes that should be polled at a specific sampling rate and with high precision.
 Examples of these devices include:
 * PT100/PT1000 temperature transmitters